ZacheyMIX/CS3500_MutliplayerSnakeGame/Snake/README.md

 - Keep networking calls in relevant controller projects only
 - Maintaining separation of concerns with MVC
 - Commuticating appropriately between the model, view, and controller
+- Gracefully handling weird cases like snakes dying on our same join etc
+- Snakes wrapping around the map in a successful and visually intuitive way

 ## Noteworthy design decisions:
 - ClientModel's Update method takes in JObjects instead of strings.
 This leaves the JSON parsing duties up to GameController.